Shir0ha/luv8/README.md

 -- you can also access individual elements of an array or object print(arr[0]) -- 0 is the starting index for array access.....
 I know this is not the lua standard but fuck the lua standard

--- you might have noticed this but basically, I trolled, and

 -- example of loadrawstring, it removes the wrapper function arrtest=panorama.loadrawstring("[1, false, \"test\"]")